 Psychology is defined as the scientific study of the mind and behavior (1).
 The psychology of religion draws on this definition but treats with primacy the topic of religious motivation.
-According to Professor of psychology Benjamin Beit-Hallahmi,
+According to Professor Benjamin Beit-Hallahmi, this field asks,

 “Why do people engage in religious acts?
 Why does a particular individual engage in religious acts?
 These are the questions put before the psychologist of religion, as varied from the questions put before the historian or the sociologist of religion” (2).

 The psychologist of religion not only needs proficiency in psychology but also requires a knowledge of history and theology.
-This is because one of the basic questions she needs to answer is what exactly constitutes a religious act, but an answer to this question is not a psychological one but a historical and theological one.
+This is because one of the basic questions she needs to answer is what exactly constitutes a religious act.
+An answer to this question is not a psychological one but a historical and theological one.
 Beit-Hallahmi puts it this way,

 “The notion of the transhistorical and transcultural nature of certain behaviours is especially prevalent in the study of religion.
 Religious beliefs and religious sentiments seem to have been in existence everywhere and in every historical period.
 Telling the cultural and temporal from the transcultural and transhistorical may be one aim of the psychology of religion” (3).